mlflow/mlflow/docs/source/llms/deployments/index.rst

 In the above configuration, ``openai`` is the `provider` for the model.

-As of now, the MLflow AI Gateway supports the following providers:
+As of now, the MLflow Deployments Server supports the following providers:

 * **mosaicml**: This is used for models offered by `MosaicML <https://docs.mosaicml.com/en/latest/>`_.
 * **openai**: This is used for models offered by `OpenAI <https://platform.openai.com/>`_ and the `Azure <https://learn.microsoft.com/en-gb/azure/cognitive-services/openai/>`_ integrations for Azure OpenAI and Azure OpenAI with AAD.